Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-We note that our methodological discussion in the current and the next sections can be extended to a general setting, where the objective function and the constraint functions are nonlinear \emph{but} define a convex programming model.
-We have decided to focus on a linear programming model not only for simplifying the exposition, but also realizing that the linear model presented in the form of \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} is very general, and it is used in many real-world applications from production planning to portfolio selection, and from logistics to network revenue management \citep{ibaraki1988resource, topaloglu2012duality, birbil2014network, Albrecht15}.
 In its current form, the model \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg} can be solved when all input is available.
-Before raising the privacy concerns, let us first define formally what constitutes as the (private) dataset for each party. \begin{definition} (Dataset).
-In multi-party resource sharing problem \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}, the dataset $\CD_k$ of party $k \in \CK$ consists of the matrices $\mA_k$, $\mB_k$, and the vectors $\vb_k$, $\vu_k$. \end{definition} Although the parties agree to solve the resource sharing problem collectively, they are unwilling to share their datasets $\CD_k$, $k \in \CK$ with the fellow parties as each set consists of sensitive information for the corresponding party.
-For instance, in network revenue management problems, the dataset consists of private information about products, capacities, and revenues \citep{birbil2020data}.
-Given this concern about data security, the main question becomes: How can party $k \in \CK$ join the others to solve the problem collectively, but keep its dataset $\CD_k$ private?
-To answer this question, we first propose a decomposition approach, where each party will end up solving a sequence of subproblems without sharing any data with the others.
+Before raising the privacy concerns, let us first define formally what constitutes the (private) dataset for each party. \begin{definition}[Dataset] The dataset of party $k$ is defined as $\mathcal{D}_k = \{ \mA_{k}, \mB_{k}, \vb_{k}, \vu_{k} \}$. \end{definition} Although the parties agree to solve the resource-sharing problem collectively, they are unwilling to share their datasets with their fellow parties.
+This is because a dataset consists of sensitive information for its corresponding party.
+For instance, in a network revenue management problem, a dataset of a party may consist of private information about its products, capacities, and revenues \citep{birbil2020data}.
+Given this privacy concern, the main question becomes: How can a party join the others to solve the resource-sharing problem collectively, but keep its dataset private?
+To address this question, we first propose a decomposition approach, where each party ends up solving a sequence of sub-problems without sharing any data with the other parties.

-\subsection{Data-hiding with Decomposition.}
+\subsection{Data-hiding with Decomposition}